Frequent Questions - Section 7 and the Cooperative Interagency Process in the Greater Atlantic Region

 - What the project/action is (include all pertinent elements known at the time of proposal);

 - Where the project will occur (attached maps are helpful, also include coordinates);

 - When the action is going to take place (i.e., time line, time of year restrictions, and implementation schedules);

 - Who is going to perform the action and under what authority; and

 - How the action will be accomplished (i.e., details regarding the process used to undertake the action).
 For multi-phased projects, describe each phase separately.
 Including detailed information and specifications helps us understand the project scope.
 Required information by project type can be found in our template.
 Verify that you are including all elements of your action in this section, as you cannot segment an individual action.

 - An adequate description of the action area.
 The action area is defined as all areas affected directly or indirectly by the action, and not merely the immediate area involved in the action (50 CFR §402.02).
 The action area may include areas where effects of increased noise, suspended sediment, water quality, shading, and/or vessel traffic occur.
-Indirect effects are effects caused by the proposed action and happen later in time, but are still reasonably certain to occur.
-They may include the effects of activities that are interrelated to, or interdependent with, the proposed action.
+Effects of the action are all consequences to listed species or critical habitat that are caused by the proposed action, including the consequences of other activities that are caused by the proposed action.
+A consequence is caused by the proposed action if it would not occur but for the proposed action and it is reasonably certain to occur.
+Effects of the action may occur later in time and may include consequences occurring outside the immediate area involved in the action.